Intelligent-Silicon/Solar-Panel-Invertors/InstantValues_20260923_1100.md

 	There is no data currently available. !
 Same for Fleet view or device selected view.

 DC Side (Solar Inverters) !
 The addition of "(Solar Inverters)" indicates the "Fleet" view.
 The absence of "(Solar Inverters)" means an individual device has been selected.
 	DC measurements !
-These figures appear to be polled every few minutes, possibly every 5 mins, so could be considered realtime and will fluctuate as you look at them.
+These figures appear to be fluctuate every second when a device is selected, and polled every few minutes, possibly every 5 mins, in fleet view, so could be considered realtime.
 This will be more noticeable on a patchy cloudy day.
 		Current [A]:
 			Minimum: 0.000A
 			Maximum: 0.000A